Welcome to today's edition of the Rush 24-7 podcast.

 That's a timeline here.

-This is all it's a generic thing.
+This is all, it's a generic thing.

-It's not Obama versus Herman Cain or Obama versus Perry or Obama versus Christie or no, no, it's just Obama versus a Republican.
+It's not Obama versus Herman Cain or Obama versus Perry or Obama versus Chris Thierry.

 Why?

-Because Democrat voters have bedroom slipper intensity, and the rest of us have marching shoe intensity.
+Because Democrat voters have bedroom slipper intensity and the rest of us have marching shoe intensity.

-They have their other shoe strategy for the uh Palestinians and the Israelis and Obama's out there telling congressional black Caucasians that uh uh they've got to get out of their bedroom slippers, put on their marchings.
+And Obama's out there telling congressional black Caucasians that they've got to get out of their bedroom slippers, put on their marchings.

 Our marching boots are on each and every day.

-As would it seems any other Republican.
+As would, it seems, any other Republican.

-It's sort of a twist on the magic Negro thinking that a bunch of guilty white liberals voted for Obama because they felt guilty and they didn't want anybody thinking they were racist and they wanted to get rid of the nation's racist uh heritage, and so they voted for him with no other concerns being given any weight.
+It's sort of a twist on the Magic Negro thinking that a bunch of guilty white liberals voted for Obama because they felt guilty and they didn't want anybody thinking they were racist and they wanted to get rid of the nation's racist heritage.

-So now the theory is that Republican support for Herman Cain is just to hide the fact that uh Republican voters are much racist.
+So now the theory is that Republican support for Herman Cain is just to hide the fact that Republican voters are much racist and to diffuse people thinking that we're racist for support Herman Cain.

-No, that's uh it's an excellent point, uh L. Snerdball.
+No, it's an excellent point, El Snerdbo.

-They see skin color first, then they see gender, then they see sexual orientation, um, then they yeah, they they they tend to put everybody in a group and then make that group victims of something.
+Yeah, they tend to put everybody in a group and then make that group victims of something.

-It's a good point.
+It is, it's a good point.

 Got to take a quick time out.